Skip to main content

 Metabolic Derangement at the Cellular Level

-The concept of can be further dissected at the molecular level.
+The concept of insulin resistance can be further dissected at the molecular level.
 Insulin binds to its receptor on the cell surface, initiating a phosphorylation cascade through Insulin Receptor Substrate 1 (IRS-1) and the PI3K/Akt pathway.
 This signaling cascade culminates in the translocation of GLUT4 glucose transporters to the cell membrane, allowing glucose to enter the cell.

 Both inflammatory cytokines (like TNF-α) and excess cortisol interfere with this pathway.
 TNF-α can induce serine phosphorylation of IRS-1, which inhibits its normal function and blocks the downstream signal.
 Cortisol, through its own intracellular pathways, can also suppress key components of this cascade.